mam1/XMMC-cogs-demo/README.md

 XMMC-cogs-demo
 ==============
 This an example of an application architecture that has 1 XMMC process that handles human interaction and 3 independent processes running on 3 separate cogs.
+The code was tested on a Parallax C3.

-The xmmc process is a simple command processor.
-It can start, stop or dispaly status for any of three cogs.
+The xmmc process (main) is a simple command processor.
+It can start, stop or display status of code running on any of three cogs (cogA, cogB, cogC).
 It supports the following commands:
 * startA - load cogA code into a cog and start it
 * startB - load cogB code into a cog and start it
 * startC - load cogC code into a cog and start it